Meet UC’s big-data problem solvers

 Prashant Khare, UC's Advanced Research Computing Center

-“These days everyone is doing power computing.
-We’re developing the next generation of leaders in these fields,” Khare said.
+“These days everyone is doing power computing in academia, industry and the government.
+Through its apprenticeship program and services, the Advanced Research Computing Center is helping to develop the next generation of leaders in important fields,” Khare said.

-“It’s a way for researchers to have not only their data and computations in one place but also the different versions of the software they’re running,” she said.
+“The ARCC is a great way for researchers to have not only their data and computations in one place but also different versions of the software they’re running,” Combs said.

 Featured image at top: Members of UC's Advanced Research Computing Center are available to help students and faculty across campus with their projects.
 Photo/Andrew Higley/UC Marketing + Brand